hsghori/CS-Notes/high-performance-computer-architecture.md

 __RAID0__ is a technique where we split a disk (by it's tracks) into N disks.
 We call each track in the original disk a __stripe__.
 In an N=2 RAID0, Disk 1 gets stripes 0, 2, 4, ... and Disk 2 gets stripes 1, 3, 5, ...
 This allows us to get twice the data throughput since we can parallelize disk access.
-Furthermore, there is less queing delay ssince individual accesses take less time and there are less accesses per disk.
+Furthermore, there is less queuing delay since individual accesses take less time and there are less accesses per disk.
 However, this scheme is less reliable than a single disk since if the failure rate of the total configuration is $N$ times the failure rate of a single disk.
 So:

 $$F_N = N*F_1$$
 $$MTTDL_N = \frac{MTTF_1}{N}$$

-__RAID1__ is a technique which mirrors the data accross N disks.
+__RAID1__ is a technique which mirrors the data across N disks.
 So writes happen to all N disks but reads only need to happen from one disk.
 The write performance is the same as with a single disk, but read performance is N times better.
 This scheme can tolerate any faults that affect a single disk.
-For reliabiliity, let's consider the N=2 case.
+For reliability, let's consider the N=2 case.
 When both disks are active, we can expect a single disk to fail around $\frac{MTTF}{2}$.
-Then, we can expect the single working disk to last for a nother $MTTF$.
+Then, we can expect the single working disk to last for another $MTTF$.
 So the total $MTTF_2 = MTTF_1 + \frac{MTTF_1}{2}$.
 However, usually we would repair the failed disk as soon as it fails.
-In this case we know that hte first disk will fail in $\frac{MTTR_1}{2}$, that disk will be repaied in time $MTTR_1$ and then the system will continue again for $\frac{MTTF_1}{2}$ until another disk breaks.
+In this case we know that the first disk will fail in $\frac{MTTR_1}{2}$, that disk will be repaired in time $MTTR_1$ and then the system will continue again for $\frac{MTTF_1}{2}$ until another disk breaks.

 So $MTTDL_2 = \frac{MTTF_1}{2} * n_{repairs\ before\ failure}$.
 The number of repairs before failure is